temuair/fot/docs/classes/overview.md

 As your character grows in power, you may eventually [subclass](../subbing), [master](../mastering) your class, become a [grand master](../grand_mastering), and [transcend](../transcending) your class.

+## Class Summaries

+## Pure Monk

+## Druid

+## Sura

+## Champion

+## Dark Druid

+## Pure Priest

+## Acolyte

+## Shadow Priest

+## Crusader

+## Cleric

+## Pure Rogue

+## Blackguard

+## Vagabond

+## Chaser

+## Trickster

+## Pure Warrior

+## Warmonger

+## Paladin

+**Pros**

+- Assail damage is fairly strong.
+- Access to healing.
+- Ability to remove debuffs (Suain, Dall, Puinsein).
+- Ability to buff.
+- Access to Dion and Deireas Faileas.

+**Cons**

+- Lacking many damaging abilities that that many other Warrior-ending classes would have.
+- No ability to read elements.
+- Takes a lot of work before the class starts to work well.
+- Very much needs spell line upgrades.

+**Comparible Classes**

+- **Warmonger**: Warmonger's Monk abilities cover some of the same benefits the Priest class gives Paladin: removing blindness and poison, and 0-line Dion.
+Paladins can remove Suain, whereas Warmongers cannot.
+Warmongers have many more abilities to deal damage, whereas Paladins have access to priest debuff abilities (curses, Suain, Pramh, Dall).
+However, these abilities are hard to use without spell line upgrades.
+- **Stormbreaker**: Like the Paladin, Stormbreaker very much benefits from difficult to obtain spell line upgrades.
+Stormbreaker trades healing, cures, and debuffs for Fas Nadur and offensive elemental spells.
+Stormbreaker has the ability to gather enemies quickly with Gar spells and can read elements, but will be vulnerable to debuffs, such as Suain.
+Stormbreaker may also (with many, many upgrades) be able to use both physical and magical attacks effectively, and perform better when fighting enemies that have varied defensive resistances.

+## Mercenary

+## Stormbreaker

+## Pure Wizard

+## Geomancer

+Monk -> Wizard

+**Pros**

+- Powerful spells.
+- Monk abilities synergize well with Wizard abilities.
+- Can cure blindness and poison, cast Inner Fire, and see invisible.
+- Access to Wraith Touch (dark damage) and Beag Nochd (wind damage) spells.
+- Access to 0-line Dion.
+- White Bat form grants invisibility and read elements.

+**Cons**

+- No Elementalist (slightly weaker Gars).

+**Comparible Classes**

+- **Scholar**: The Priest abilities of Scholar cover many of the advantages that Monk brings to Geomancer (cures, Dion) and can access stealth through the Fiosachd Relic.
+Geomancer's Beag Nochd will be stronger than a Scholar's Ard Athar.
+Scholar has a few light spells, whereas Geomancer has one dark spell.
+- **Pure Wizard**: Pure Wizard gains Elementalist and some utility spells, but loses the self-sufficiency of Geomancer.

+## Scholar

+Priest -> Wizard

+**Pros**

+- Powerful priest and wizard spells.
+- Highly synergistic spells.
+- Can play as support or damage-dealer.
+- Can heal self after casting Fas Spiorad.

+**Cons**

+- No Elementalist (slightly weaker Gars).
+- Dion will be 1-line until spell-line gear is obtained.

+**Comparible Classes**

+- **Cleric**: Cleric is very similar to Scholar, but more Priest than Wizard.
+You will likely function more as a healer than as a damage dealer, at least until you get a lot more mana.
+Cleric won't be able to deal as much damage as a comparable Scholar, but you will have access to and have synergy with powerful Wizard spells.

+## Shadowmage

+## Swordmage